Updated March 18, 2026

 Frequently Asked Questions About Munich

-No — it's theft.
-Security checks bags at exits.
-Buy official souvenir mugs at designated shops inside the festival.
+No — it's legally classified as theft with fines of €150-€500 and a criminal record.
+Security checks bags at all exits.
+Buy official souvenir mugs at designated shops inside the festival grounds.

-Technically legal up to 25g for personal use under German national law.
-But Bavaria enforces aggressively — much stricter than Berlin.
-Avoid consuming in public in Munich.
+Technically legal up to 25g for personal use under German national law, but Bavaria enforces much more aggressively than Berlin.
+Fines up to €1,000 for violating consumption restrictions.
+Avoid consuming in public in Munich entirely.

 Also Visiting Nearby...